Whatsapp Icon

 • Skin-to-skin contact

 In general, STDs are prevalent.
 Some of the most common STDs include chlamydia, herpes and HPV.
-Not all STDs cause symptoms, so it is possible to have STD without knowing it.
+Not all STDs cause symptoms, so it is possible to have STDs without knowing it.
 In many cases, a test is the only way to know for sure if you have STD.

 Which STDs Cause Cancer?

-Following are the most common types of STDs that are known to cause cancer.
+The following are the most common types of STDs that are known to cause cancer.

 Human Papillomavirus (HPV)

 Once high-risk HPV infects cells, it interferes with how these cells communicate with one another, causing infected cells to multiply uncontrollably.
 These infected cells are commonly recognized and controlled by the immune system.
 However, sometimes the infected cells remain and continue to grow, eventually forming an area of precancerous cells that, if not treated on time, can become cancerous.
-Research has found that it can take 10 to 20 years, or even longer, for HPV-infected cervical cells to develop into a cancerous tumor.
+Research has found that it can take 10 to 20 years, or even longer, for HPV-infected cervical cells to develop into a cancerous tumour.

 Some HPV infections can lead to the following types of cancer in women: